 A scenic walk across the lush green valley of Ribeira do Poco, sprinkled with the traditional thatched cowsheds, and up to the viewpoint of Fenda do Ferreiro.
 An old track – part of the ancient main road running north-south across the heart of the island, known as the Mountain Garden.
 From Corticeiras there is a regular bus service to Funchal, where your luggage will be waiting for you.
 Overnight in Funchal.

 Walking: 16km, 6 hrs; uphill/downhill: 250 m/500 m

 Day 8.
 Departure

-Prectical information: It is a good idea to take a daypack, lunchpack, hat, sun glasses and sunscreen lotion.
+Practical information: It is a good idea to take a daypack, lunchpack, hat, sun glasses and sunscreen lotion.
 Light hiking shoes with good sole for wet/slippery parts along the road (sometimes it is very humid above 500m a.s.l. and the rocky “levada” banks may be slippery, which can cause danger in the steep parts of the gorges).
-See General in the trip dossier for the full list with recommended items.